LandonTClipp/LandonTClipp.github.io/docs/blog/posts/2024-12-03-career-reflections.md

 Sadly, all things end, and in late 2023 I decided my time at Jump was one of them.
 There was a broad (and noisy) kerfuffle that the crypto community experienced in 2022 that started with FTX and seemed to wind its way to a number of other coins and exchanges.
 The stock market also experienced headwinds with the post-COVID interest rate hikes and general market fear over the direction of the economy.
 These factors led to what I felt was a changing working environment that made it difficult for me to be successful in my role not just in terms of happiness, but also for my general career trajectory.

 Those two sentiments I just described, both respect and disaffection, might sound contradictory.
 I credit Jump for catapulting my career to where it is today and to the relative ease with which I'm able to navigate the job market.
 However, it's true that business realities can change on a dime, often through no fault of our own.
 The HFT community can be characterized as being _really_ good when times are good, but really _really_ bad when times are tough.
-To be clear, I have nothing but fondness for those I had the pleasure to work with, and there are many invaluable lessons I learned through the grace of my mentors and the compassion they showed me, even when I messed up badly.
+To be clear, I have nothing but fondness for those I had the pleasure to work with, and there are many invaluable lessons I learned through the grace of my mentors and the compassion they showed me.

+Further, it's hard for me to not feel attached to my work.
+I think about my time at Jump a lot and of the many wonderful memories I have.
+I admit that I was dejected when I came to the realization that it was time for me to move on, but I'm glad I did because my new position at Lambda Labs is challenging me in the ways that I needed to be challenged.
+I feel a deep sense of mutual respect and trust between myself and everyone I work with, and that's a kind of environment that retains talent in the long run.

 ## [Lambda Labs](https://lambdalabs.com/){ .external }

 ![](/images/lambda/1cc-grid-purple.png)

 Lambda Labs, if you are unfamiliar, is a startup cloud company that sells infrastructure tailored towards AI research.
 Practically speaking, this means we're building out large, GPU-dense datacenters with large, expensive Infiniband and ethernet fabrics.
 It's not entirely unlike what trading firms do, but the HPC environments add another significant layer of complexity that comes with multi-tenancy requirements.

 Being a public cloud, we have to host customers in a virtualized environment.
 This means dealing with technologies like:

 1. QEMU
 2. SR-IOV